 The bridge simulates a dragon in the Ly dynasty flying to the East Sea with the desire to develop and reach out to the great sea of Da Nang, Vietnam.
 Specifically, the dragon weighs nearly 9,000 tons and is the largest steel dragon in Vietnam.

 Dragon Bridge was officially opened to traffic on March 29, 2013, at a cost of $ 88 million (equivalent to VND 1,500 billion).
-The bridge over the Han River of Da Nang makes it convenient to move from the city to the international airport.
+The bridge over the Han River makes it convenient to move from the city to Da Nang international airport.